vue-modeler/model/README.md

 ## What is @vue-modeler/model

 A state management library based on models for [VUE.js.](VUE.js.)
-The extremely simple API serves one purpose — creating models.
+The extremely simple API serves single purpose — creating models.
 It preserves types, supports OOP, DRY, and SOLID principles.

 Try it out!
 Level up your development process.